 Should I pre-book my hotel or just wing it?

-Here are a couple typical Surf Travel Questions I get that might help with your planning:
+Typical Surf Travel Questions that will help with your planning:

 Q: What Type and How Many Boards should I take?